MikeDigitize/lazy/README.md

 #### LazyScroll

-To use the `LazyScroll` class, call the class with a CSS selector for the elements to lazy load and they will load as they appear in the viewport.
+To use the `LazyScroll` class, call the class with a CSS selector of the elements to lazy load and they will load as they appear in the viewport.

 ```javascript
 const lazy = new LazyScroll('.lazy-image');